With Brid, you can easily broadcast and manage your event live to your audience around the world.

 Setting up your live stream in Brid

-Login into the Brid CMS and navigate to your VIDEOS section.
+Login into the Brid CMS and select your site.

-Click on the LIVE STREAM button and you will be prompted to create a new live stream.
+Click on this link and you will be prompted to create a new live stream.

 Once you create a new live stream you will be prompted with the following screen: